Teach Abroad

 10. Splat

-✏️ Materials needed: 2 plastic fly swatters, flashcards with pictures of vocabulary, tape, board.
-For high-resource classrooms, a projector and screen can display a slideshow with images
+• Materials needed: 2 plastic fly swatters, flashcards with pictures of vocabulary, tape, board.

-This is a brilliant EFL game to practice vocabulary while getting to move around a bit.
+Splat is high energy, wildly competitive, and instantly beloved by almost every age group.
 Students love the competitive aspect and the fly swatters add novelty to a simple review session.
 Splat is a great way for students to see what they have remembered and what needs reviewing.
-This game works well with any age group, just adapt it to fit the age you’re working with.

 How to play: